sumotoy/RA8875/README.md

 * 0.69 (pre-release): A lot of changes, dropped useless alternative SPI pins config (can be easily done in setup), corrected some errors in drawFastVLine,drawFastHLine,drawRect,fillRect,drawRoundRect,fillRoundRect, dropped hyperdrive since it's useless for a 6.6Mhz SPI,support for 16 bit transfer, starting support for alternate SPI1 for Teensy LC, etc. etc. This version has major changes so if you currently using an old version you probably have small differences.
 If you have troubles the old version it's in the folder OldVersions.
+* 0.69b2: Full 8 bit color support!
+This allow user with screen over 272*480 size to use layers!.

 ###### Upcoming beta 0.7 release
 A major release upcoming these days, <s>have to fix a silly but important bug on drawPixel color weirdness</s> then I will release the next beta that support SD, full BTE, full DMA, lot of examples, better cursor tracking, almost finished text support and much more!<br>